DC Office Vacancy Hits All-Time High of 18.2%: Report

 Tech companies are the one bright spot in the District, with 365,000 square feet of leases signed this quarter, which represented 9 percent of all activity in the market.

-The Northern Virginia office market showed encouraging early signs of improvement in the third quarter, following four quarters of disrupted activity.
-Gross leasing activity held steady over the prior quarter to end the quarter at 2.1 million square feet.
-While this is still a 22 percent decrease from the 2018-2019 quarterly average, it showed a marked improvement from the second half of 2020 and first quarter of 2021, with an average leasing volume of 1.7 million square feet.
+After a year of disrupted, pandemic-induced activity, the Northern Virginia office market displayed early signs of improvement in the third quarter.
+In this year’s third quarter, gross leasing activity remained stable, ending the quarter at 2.1 million square feet.
+That number marks a 22 percent decrease from the 2018-2019 quarterly average, but shows a better trajectory from the second half of 2020 and first quarter of 2021, with an average leasing volume of 1.7 million square feet.

-Still, even with these improving metrics in the NoVA market, vacancy increased 10 basis points over the prior quarter to 20.6 percent, an increase of 160 basis points from the beginning of last year, approaching the market’s peak vacancy level of 20.9 percent from the first quarter of 2018.
+Still, even with these improving metrics in the NoVA market, vacancy increased 10 basis points over the prior quarter to 20.6 percent, an increase of 160 basis points from the beginning of last year, approaching the market’s peak vacancy level of 20.9 percent from the first quarter of 2018, according to a prepared statement.

 Commercial Observer spoke with Wei Xie, CBRE’s research director, about what’s happening in both markets.